Skip to Main Content

 5. Read books by Indigenous writers like Tommy Orange, Billy-Ray Belcourt, Robin Wall Kimmerer, Lee Maracle, Terese Marie Mailhot, Vine Deloria Jr., Louise Erdrich, N. Scott Momaday, and more to learn how Native people represent themselves and their cultures, histories, and communities.
 Read How We Go Home: Voices from Indigenous North America and share a copy with a friend or colleague.

 Please also join us in celebrating National Indigenous Peoples Heritage Month by exploring this collection of books, lectures, podcasts, documentaries, visual art, digital exhibits, and museums.
-The collection includes books from Trinity, Wesleyan, and Connecticut College libraries.
-Books can be borrowed from any of the three libraries.

 Guide Curators: Amanda Guzman, Cait Kennedy, Hilary Wyss, Jeff Liszka, Juliet Nebolon, Mary Mahoney, Mary McNeil, Tom Wickman, and Yoli Bergstrom-Lynch